Alif Alauddin: Personal life

 Alauddin was diagnosed with polycystic kidney disease in 2010.
+She had a successful kidney transplant in 2023.

-Alauddin married Kazi Faisal Ahmed on 14 July 2006.
-They have a daughter.
+Alauddin married her band member from Pentagon, Kazi Faisal Ahmed on 14 July 2006.
+They have a daughter named Fiona.
 Alauddin's mother, Salma Sultana, died from kidney failure in September 2016.

+Her father Alauddin Ali passed away on 9 August 2020 due to lung cancer.